Business & Marketing

 3. Survey Your Clientele

-If your state and local mask guidelines follow CDC regulations, yet you are still not sure if you want to keep your salon masked or loosen policies for the immunized, another option is allowing your clients to determine what is best for your salon.
+If your state and local mask guidelines follow CDC regulations, yet you are still not sure if you want to keep your salon masked or loosen policies for the vaccinated, another option is allowing your clients to determine what is best for your salon.
 After all, they are the foundation of your business and determine the comfort level of your salon.

-Surveys also provide an opportunity to avoid the immunization conversation with clients, simply stating that you are working to create policies that the majority of your clients can get behind.
+Surveys also provide an opportunity to avoid the vaccination conversation with clients, simply stating that you are working to create policies that the majority of your clients can get behind.
 If you decide to leave the decision up to your clientele, we recommend sending out a short survey via email or text message asking the following questions.

 1. How would you like for [insert salon name] to proceed with mask regulations in the salon?